If you’re a turkey you’re not lucky if you live in the United States.

-Around the world, Christmas celebrations usually involve a big, fancy meal, and in the US this often means turkeys and/or hams find their way onto the table, all tarted up for the occasion.
+Around the world, Christmas celebrations usually involve a big, fancy meal.
+In the US this often means turkeys and/or hams find their way onto the table, all tarted up for the occasion.
 I’m sure you’ve all seen the wonderful artsy images in food magazines and on TV cooking shows, so I will not add to this plethora of culinary photos.
 I’m sure you’re grateful.
-Instead, here’s a proud, live specimen
+Instead, here’s a proud, live specimen.

 * * *

 Tell me about your traditional holiday meal adventures.
 Anything fun or unusual?
 Please comment and make my day!